Why should I use a Public Adjuster?

 How do I know I can trust a Public Adjuster?

-Our Public Adjusters are licensed by the Illinois Department of insurance.
+Our Public Adjusters are licensed by the Illinois and Indiana Department of insurance.
 We have an A+ rating on the Better Business Bureau and are an accredited business.
 Our Public Adjusters go through background checks, fingerprint verification, ethics training, and have to meet the Proliance culture and live by our core values to serve our clients.

 Is it worth hiring a Public Adjuster?